DaveGee/datadog-cpu/readme.md

 ### `2022-05-20`

+- Tested only on Chrome & Safari.
+- Discussing with the "PO" (Coralie), we agree that:
+-- It's fine to use a framework for charts (rechart), no need to chart myself.
+-- No extra effort on making it responsive or adapted (normal computer screen with minimum resize capabilities) -- Backend can be very dumb, a bit smarter, or very smart.
+Keeping it very dumb for now (no memory at all, not even live.
+Only the front remembers).
 - Getting rid of old samples (>10min) might be not very efficient.
 The previous way of doing was buggy if for some reason we had more than 1 sample falling at the same time outside of the window
 - Adding a fake data generator for 2 reasons: test my UI easily + demonstrate the full capability easily.
 Adding a button on the Front to "simulate".
 This is not unit tested at all